eleniel-mocna/PbExtractor/README.md

 ## Python usage

-We also provide a python notebook and a python script showing, how to use the output in python.
+We also provide a python notebook (`main/src/python/main.ipynb`) showing, how to use the output in python.
 We create simple features definitions for the generated problems and use these to

 - create visualization using t-SNE and
 - train a simple classifier for predicting whether a given problem is synthesizable from the first example.

+To run the notebook, first extract the dataset (see below) and then run the notebook.

 ## Config